Lennolium/PrivacyShield/README.md

 - __Well maintained:__ Domains are regularly updated and false positives will be addressed quickly.
 - __Mirror:__ All the files are available in mirror which provides `Last-Modified` header and has [__`99.99% uptime`__](https://hosts-status.anudeep.me/).

-## <ins>Who can use this file?</ins>

-These host files for Unix-like systems, the list contain domains that serve ads, tracking scripts and malware after adding this list to your setup, it prevents your system from connecting to them.
-Host file preferred over DNS so if a domain name is resolved by the hosts file, the request never leaves your computer.

 ## <ins>Usage</ins>

 This host file can be used on any device including Android, iOS, Linux, MacOS, routers with custom firmware etc.   __It is highly recommended to use the mirror link as it provides `Last-Modified` header which ensures that you are getting the latest version.
 And the mirror has [`99.99% uptime`](https://hosts-status.anudeep.me/).__